odahu/odahu-docs/source/ref_trainings.rst

     :caption: Training API

     kind: ModelTraining
-    # Some unique value among all trainings
+    # Some unique value among all trainings. if not, the training with the same name will be overwritten.
     id: wine-12345
     spec:
       model: